Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: On stability under perturbations of trace-norm asymptotics

-We now turn to the study of assertion (b).
-Motivated by the trace-norm convergence of the Dyson--Phillips series of a Gibbs-perturbed semigroup, the following class was introduced in \cite{Boulton-Dimoudis} with preliminary results in \cite{Boulton} (see also \cite{Dimoudis}) as quoted in previous remark: \\
+Let us now turn to the study of assertion (b).\\ Motivated by the trace-norm convergence of the Dyson--Phillips series for perturbed Gibbs semigroups, the following class of perturbations was introduced in \cite{Boulton-Dimoudis} with preliminary results in \cite{Boulton} and \cite{Dimoudis}: \\